Business and Other Risks

 As such, the Group remains committed to ensuring product safety and quality, and has accordingly established a Quality Policy premised on the concept of ensuring quality throughout the supply chain extending beyond manufacturing sites.

-(5) Effects of Weather
+(5) Weather

 Net sales of the Group’s respective business segments are subject to the effects of weather.
 The Group’s operating results and financial position could be especially affected by decreases in sales of ice cream, beverages and other similar products in the event of unseasonably low summer temperatures.